-- Given the mirror-like structure of the financing, the only substantive difference between the two entities is the subordinated debt at GMi (intercompany debt from Noverco, Inc.), which was \$892.8 million outstanding on September 30, 2015 (not rated by DBRS), and not shown in the chart above. - As at September 30, 2015, GMLP's interests in non-regulated energy-related activities and in non-energy-related activities were relatively limited. - The trust deeds stipulate that all of the Partnership's interest in non-regulated energy-related activities and nonenergy-related activities must not be more than 10% of its total non-consolidated assets.
-As at September 30, 2015, the Partnership's assets used for such activities accounted for 3.17% of its total non-consolidated assets. - As for non-energy-related activities, GMLP's interest in such activities may not exceed 5% of its total non-consolidated assets.
+- GMi is the financing vehicle for GMLP with raised funds loaned to GMLP on similar terms and conditions as those imposed on GMi. - Given the mirror-like structure of the financing, the only substantive difference between the two entities is the subordinated debt at GMi (intercompany debt from Noverco, Inc.; not rated by DBRS), which was \$892.8 million outstanding on September 30, 2015, and is not shown in the chart above. - As at September 30, 2015, GMLP's interests in non-regulated energy-related activities and in non-energy-related activities were relatively limited. - The trust deeds stipulate that all of the Partnership's interest in non-regulated energy-related activities and non-energy-related activities must not be more than 10% of its total non-consolidated assets.
+As at September 30, 2015, the Partnership's assets used for such activities accounted for 3.17% of its total non-consolidated assets. - As for non-energy-related activities, GMLP's interest in such activities may not exceed 5% of its total nonconsolidated assets.
 As at September 30, 2015, the Partnership had no interest in such activities.